asmatsoomro/CampaignNavigator/README.md

 Provide your desired target campaign as command line arguments Run CampaignNavigator.java
 It will run your application on port 8090

+#Calling a REST Endpoint
+The application can also be executed using the rest endpoint. localhost:8030/campaign/navigate?segments=<Segments>
+e.g. localhost:8090/campaign/navigate?segments=15 9 21

 #Running the tests
 The test folder contains the unit tests.